 **Music ‘A Hoot’ by Partners in Rhyme

 I’m going to come right out and say something that might make my unpopular.
-I’m happy Summer is coming to an end.
+Summer is coming to an end and I am very happy about it.
 I know this kind of talk is shunned, especially in a state like Michigan, but I can’t help it.
-I love Fall.
-Smother everything in pumpkin and give me a chunky sweater.
-I am in my element.
+Fall is the best!
+Smother everything in pumpkin and give me a chunky sweater and I am in my element.
 If your bummed about the cooling weather at least be perked up with something that is also a big part of Fall?
 Football!
 Let me also share with you my boys favorite snack during games as a peace offering, Ham & Salami Roll-ups.

 First, make sure that your cream cheese has softened some.
 If you try and mix the spices it will be too hard if not and then also you can tar the tortilla when spreading it.
 I left mine out for about 30 minutes.
 Once softened add your chili powder, garlic & seasoning salt to it.
 Mix well.